How to protect your family's documents with encryption

 What encryption actually means (no jargon, I promise)

 Think about sending a postcard.
 Anyone who handles that postcard along the way -- the mail carrier, the sorting facility, a nosy neighbor -- can flip it over and read what you wrote.
-That's what most digital storage looks like.
+That's what unprotected digital storage looks like.
 Your files sit on a company's server, and technically, people at that company could look at them.
 Hackers who break into that server could read them too.

 Why this matters for your most personal documents